chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 says, "That is none of my responsibility."
-Someone must take the responsibility for the decision to go ahead on one path or another, and it seems to me that he who does assume this responsibility will get the greater credit, on the average, as it is doled out by society.
-We need, therefore, in our teaching of computer science, to stress the assuming of responsibility for the whole problem and not just the cute mathematical part.
-This is another reason why I have emphasized the engineering aspects of the various subjects and tried to minimize the purely mathematical aspects.
+Someone must take the responsibility for the decision to go ahead on one path or another, and it seems to me that he who does assume this responsibility will get the greater credit, on the average, as it is doled out by society. <mark>We need, therefore, in our teaching of computer science, to stress the assuming of responsibility for the whole problem and not just the cute mathematical part.</mark> This is another reason why I have emphasized the engineering aspects of the various subjects and tried to minimize the purely mathematical aspects.

 The difficulty is, of course, that so many of our teachers in computer science are pure mathematicians and that pure mathematics is so much easier